psse-cpu/se-1223-oop-principles-slides/tell-dont-ask.md

 ### But our new code is more readable

-If you've already read **Effective Dart**, you might have encountered this recommendation:
++ It's also properly structured and easier to navigate.
+Professional software engineers will look for business logic in your domain model classes!

-+ **CONSIDER** making the code read like a sentence.
++ If you've already read **Effective Dart**, you might have encountered this recommendation:

-> When in doubt about naming, write some code that uses your ~~API~~ classes and methods, and
+  - **CONSIDER** making the code read like a sentence.

-> try to read it like a sentence.
+    * When in doubt about naming, write some code that uses your ~~API~~ classes and methods, and try to read it like a sentence.